 “Good webinar management is really about good project management,” says Roger Courville of the 1080 Group.
-So keep in mind the best practices of project management in managing resources like time, people, and money effectively to create a great series of events.
+So keep in mind the best practices of project management in managing resources like time, people, and money effectively and getting a managed webinar service to create a great series of events.

 Above all, remember that a winning webinar series is the sum of many very successful events.
 A blockbuster event can take your series to the next level, while a weak and poorly managed webinar can set back your entire series.